Harry Morgan: Personal life

 Morgan's first marriage was to Eileen Detchon from 1940 until her death in 1985.
 During Morgan's time on M*A*S*H, a photograph of Detchon regularly appeared on the desk of his character.
 A drawing of a horse, seen on the wall behind Potter's desk, was drawn by Morgan's grandson, Jeremy Morgan.
 In addition, Eileen was the name of the wife of Officer Bill Gannon on Dragnet.
 Morgan had four sons with his first wife: Christopher, Charles, Paul, and Daniel (who died in 1989).

-Morgan then married Barbara Bushman Quine (granddaughter of silent film star Francis X. Bushman) on December 17, 1986; the marriage lasted until his death.
+On December 17, 1986 Morgan married Barbara Bushman Quine, a granddaughter of silent film star Francis X. Bushman.
+The marriage lasted until his death.
 In July 1996, Morgan was arrested on domestic battery charges for striking his wife Barbara which caused her to be admitted to the hospital.
 Though she was left "bruised and bloodied," the case was later dismissed after Morgan attended court-ordered anger management and domestic violence counseling program.

 Morgan had two siblings, Marguerite and Arnold.

-Morgan was close friends with bandleader Glenn Miller, whom he met while filming Orchestra Wives in 1942, until Miller's disappearance two years later.
-Morgan was later cast in the 1954 movie biography, The Glenn Miller Story, portraying Chummy MacGregor.
+Morgan was friends with bandleader Glenn Miller.
+They met while filming Orchestra Wives in 1942, and remained close until Miller's disappearance and presumed death two years later.
+Morgan was later cast in the 1954 movie biography, The Glenn Miller Story, portraying musician Chummy MacGregor.

 Death

 Morgan died in his sleep on December 7, 2011, at the age of 96.
 His son, Charles, said he recently had been treated for pneumonia.
 His body was cremated and his remains were given to his family.

 Following Morgan's death, Mike Farrell, who played B. J. Hunnicutt opposite Morgan in M*A*S*H, released a statement:

 He was a wonderful man, a fabulous actor and a dear and close friend since the first day we worked together.
 As Alan [Alda] said, he did not have an unadorable bone in his body.
 He was a treasure as a person, an imp at times, and always a true professional.
 He had worked with the greats and never saw himself as one of them.
 But he was.
 He was the rock everyone depended on and yet he could cut up like a kid when the situation warranted it.
-He was the apotheosis, the finest example of what people call a 'character actor'.
+He was the apotheosis, the finest example of what people call a 'character actor.'
 What he brought to the work made everyone better.
 He made those who are thought of as 'stars' shine even more brightly.
 The love and admiration we all felt for him were returned tenfold in many, many ways.
 And the greatest and most selfless tribute to the experience we enjoyed was paid by Harry at the press conference when our show ended.
 He remarked that someone had asked him if working on M*A*S*H had made him a better actor.
 He responded by saying, 'I don't know about that, but it made me a better human being.'
 It's hard to imagine a better one.